Congressional baseball shooting

 2017 mass shooting in Virginia, U.S.

-On June 14, 2017, a mass shooting occurred during a practice session for the annual Congressional Baseball Game in Alexandria, Virginia.
-66-year-old James T. Hodgkinson shot four people, including then U.S. House Majority Whip Steve Scalise, U.S. Capitol Police officer Crystal Griner, congressional aide Zack Barth, and lobbyist Matt Mika.
+On June 14, 2017, a mass shooting occurred during a practice session for the annual Congressional Baseball Game in Alexandria, Virginia, US.
+66-year-old James T. Hodgkinson shot four people, including then U.S. House Majority Whip Steve Scalise, U.S. Capitol Police officer Crystal Griner, congressional aide Zack Barth, and lobbyist Matt Majka.
 A ten-minute shootout took place between Hodgkinson and officers from the Capitol and Alexandria Police before officers shot Hodgkinson, who died from his wounds later that day at the George Washington University Hospital.
-Scalise and Mika were taken to nearby hospitals where they underwent surgery.
+Scalise and Majka were taken to nearby hospitals where they underwent surgery, and subsequently recovered.

 Hodgkinson was a left-wing activist with a record of domestic violence from Belleville, Illinois, while Scalise was a Republican Party member of Congress.
-The Virginia attorney general concluded Hodgkinson's attack was "an act of terrorism ... fueled by rage against Republican legislators."
+The Virginia attorney general Mark Herring concluded Hodgkinson's attack was "an act of terrorism ... fueled by rage against Republican legislators."
 Scalise was the first sitting member of Congress to have been shot since Democratic Arizona representative Gabby Giffords in the 2011 Tucson shooting.
 After initially designating the attack as "suicide by cop" the FBI later classified the shooting as an act of domestic terrorism, and the perpetrator of the shooting as a "domestic violent extremist" with a "personalized violent ideology".